hferentschik/cheatsheets/jx/debugging.md

 layout: 2017/sheet
 ---

-### Debugging jx within the cluster
+### Running jx dev versions within the cluster

-To test controllers or pipeline steps in a running cluster against a dev version of `jx`, one can build the image locally, push it to a accessible image registry and then change the deployment config of the appropriate deployment to use this new image.
+To test controllers or pipeline steps in a running cluster against a dev version of `jx`, one can build the image locally, push it to a accessible image registry (eg Docker Hub) and then change the deployment config of the appropriate deployment to use this new image.

 To build locally, using a short SHA to identify the image: